marcgall/AGO-PAR-CLIP_annotation_pipeline/README.md

 Everything else is downloaded as needed by snakemake.

+*Mac users:*
-*Mac users: 'wget' must be available on the command-line.*
+* 'wget' must be available on the command-line.
+* PARalyzer requires Java 1.6, which is not currently available through conda for mac.
+Thus, you must make it available on your own machine AND, to make sure that snakemake doesn't try to download java, go to the envs/PARalyzer.yaml file and remove everything below "-bioconda".
+*(If you find a conda package for java 1.6 that is available for both linux and mac, please let me know.)*

 **Basic Usage**